KittyGiraudel/sass-guidelines/index.md

 However CSS is nothing but a huge basket containing all our eggs.
 Unlike many languages, there are no real scopes in CSS.
 Because of this, we have to pay real attention when adding variables at the risk of witnessing conflicts.

 My advice would be to only create variables when it makes sense to do so.
-Don't instanciate new variables for the heck of it, it won't help.
-A new variable should be created only when all of the following criterias are met:
+Don't initiate new variables for the heck of it, it won't help.
+A new variable should be created only when all of the following criteria is met:

 * the value is repeated at least twice;
 * the value is likely to be updated at least once;